 5. The library will regularly review these preservation copies to see if a commercial DVD is available, and will purchase the DVD as soon as it is available.
 In some cases a commercial streaming service may become available, and we will consider this option as well.

 6. The library will continue to provide both DVD and VHS projection capabilities in its viewing rooms in Ladd Library.
 Individuals or small groups may use any of these rooms by signing up at the Audio/Video desk on the ground floor of the library.

 The ARL guidelines are an interpretation of the provisions of the copyright law (Title 17, section 108c) that allow a library to make copies of materials in its collection in a new format if the “machine or device necessary to render perceptible a work stored in that format is no longer manufactured or is no longer reasonably available in the commercial marketplace.”
 This applies to library property only.
-VHS tapes that are your own or your department’s property cannot be handled in this way, although the Digital Media Studios in Pettigrew will continue to make its equipment available to you as an individual for you to reformat your own tapes for your own research and instructional use.
+VHS tapes that are your own or your department’s property cannot be handled in this way, although the Digital Media Studios in Pettigrew will continue to make its equipment available to you as an individual for you to reformat your own tapes for your own research use.